ang-des/portfolioAD/_portfolio/SQL Product Purchases.md

 ORDER BY name;
 `````

 15. Write a query that returns all the records of purchases where the buyer's first name starts with a capital "S" or a capital "T".
-Sort the list by name.
+Sort the list by name.  <br><br>
 `````
 SELECT *
 FROM purchases